Installing a Windows VM

 qvm-create --class StandaloneVM --label red --property virt_mode=hvm win7new qvm-prefs win7new memory 4096 qvm-prefs win7new maxmem 4096 qvm-prefs win7new kernel '' qvm-volume extend win7new:root 25g qvm-prefs win7new debug true qvm-features win7new video-model cirrus qvm-start --cdrom=untrusted:/home/user/windows_install.iso win7new # restart after the first part of the windows installation process ends qvm-start win7new # once Windows is installed and working qvm-prefs win7new memory 2048 qvm-prefs win7new maxmem 2048 qvm-features --unset win7new video-model qvm-prefs win7new qrexec_timeout 300 # with Qubes Windows Tools installed: qvm-prefs win7new debug false

-To install Qubes Windows Tools, follow instructions below.
+To install Qubes Windows Tools, follow instructions in Qubes Windows Tools.

 MS Windows versions considerations: